MooHoll/physalia-DNAm-EcoEvo/README.md

 ### Hollie Marshall, James Ord, Alexandre de Mendoza

-#### 10th &ndash; 14th February, 2025
+#### 20th &ndash; 24th April, 2026

 ## Overview

 Epigenetic studies on DNA methylation are now possible to do at the nucleotide level genome-wide and also in non-model organisms.
-In this course, we will introduce the different available approaches for obtaining and analysing DNA methylation data, including bisulfite sequencing (BS-seq, EM-seq) with Ilumina and long reads with Oxford Nanopore.
+In this course, we will introduce the different available approaches for obtaining and analysing DNA methylation data, including bisulfite sequencing (BS-seq/WGBS, EM-seq, RRBS) with Ilumina and long reads with Oxford Nanopore.
 We will also touch on PacBio long-read analysis.
 We will cover all necessary steps to obtain methylation information from high throughput data to statistical analyses used to identify differentially methylated sites and regions.
 The data will be interpreted in terms of their biological importance in the field of ecology and evolution.

 ## Target audience and assumed background

-This course is aimed at researchers and technical workers who are or who will be generating and/or analysing DNA methylation from whole genome bisulfite sequencing data from IIlumina, PacBio data or Nanopore data.
+This course is aimed at researchers and technical workers who are or who will be generating and/or analysing DNA methylation from whole genome bisulfite sequencing data (or enzymatic-sequencing data) from IIlumina or Nanopore data.
 Examples demonstrated in this course will involve primarily non-model organisms with a draft reference genome available and examples of applications of this data type for different purposes will be covered.
+All code and pipelines are also suitable for model organisms such as mouse/human.

 To make the most of this course, you should already be familiar with working on `command line interfaces` (high performance computing clusters) and `R`.